An Inflammatory Challenge Using Endotoxin

 MEDICAL SCREENING: Those participants who appear to be eligible after the initial screening visit, will then be scheduled for a second screening visit.
 This visit will be conducted by the study physician and will start with a breathalyzer test.
 If the breathalyzer is above 0.000, the visit will be stopped and the participant will not be compensated.
 The participant will be given an opportunity to reschedule the visit for another day.
 If the breathalyzer test is negative, the physician will conduct the second written (experimental) consent; medical history interview and physical exam.
 In addition, a urine drug screen test will be repeated.
 The participant will then be accompanied by research personnel to the CTRC for blood specimen collection including Comprehensive Metabolic Panel and Complete Blood Count to evaluate overall health; and EKG to screen for medical conditions that could make study participation medically unsafe.
 The study physician will review each participant's medical history, vital signs, weight, review of systems, and laboratory tests, including liver function tests (LFTs), drug screen, chemistry screen, and urine pregnancy screen to determine if it is medically safe for the participant to take the study medication.
 Any subject who is excluded from the study will be compensated for their time in the screening session and will be offered referrals for alcohol treatment in the community.

 RANDOMIZATION/INFLAMMATORY CHALLENGE: Upon arrival to the CTRC, eligibility for the inflammatory challenge will be reviewed to ensure that none of the exclusion criteria have been met as described above.
-A nurse, who will be blind to the condition, will insert a catheter with a heparin lock into the dominant forearm for hourly blood draws and one into the non-dominant forearm for a continuous IV hydration and for drug administration.
+A nurse, who will be blind to the condition, will insert a catheter with a heparin lock into the non-dominant forearm for drug administration and hourly blood draws.
 Each participant will be randomly assigned to receive either low-dose endotoxin (0.8 ng/kg of body weight administered) or placebo (same volume of 0.9% saline), which will be administered by the nurse as an intravenous bolus.
 The endotoxin will be derived from Escherichia coli (E. Coli group O:113: BB-IND 12948 to M.R.I) and will be provided by the National Institutes of Health Clinical Center as a reference endotoxin for studies of experimental inflammation in humans.
 Participants will complete assessments as outlined below at baseline and every hour for 4 hours post-infusion.
 One standard meal and one snack will be provided by the CTRC to each participant during the experimental visit.
 At the end of the experimental period, participants will have the catheter removed and will be discharged with instructions to abstain from consuming alcohol for 24 hours after discharge.
 A follow-up phone call by the study physician will be conducted the day after the inflammatory challenge and again 1-2 weeks later to assess for any adverse events.

 The study physician (Dr. Miotto) will be on-call and will manage any adverse events during the inflammatory challenge.
 She will consult with Dr. Irwin, Co-I, as needed to manage adverse events.
 In the event that significant medical problems are encountered, the blind will be broken and appropriate medical treatment will be provided.
 Individuals who meet the following stopping criteria will discontinue study-related data collection procedures (cytokine assays and cue exposure paradigm):